Bill Steer: Biography

 In 2008 Steer reunited with his Carcass bandmates (except for drummer Ken Owen, who suffered a cerebral haemorrhage in 1999; Daniel Erlandsson was tapped to play drums in his place) to play at several European festivals such as Wacken '08.
 In an interview, Steer mentioned that a new Carcass album could hardly be possible.
 The Carcass reunion show schedule continued through to 2010, playing festivals and headlining a small US tour in 2009.
 In 2010, Steer briefly hosted a show at the Internet radio station, TotalRock.
 Since then, besides playing in various bands, including Angel Witch, he has been involved in the "Friday Night Powerhouse" club in London.

 Carcass started rehearsing again in May 2012, and played at the Maryland Deathfest XI music festival in May 2013.
 In mid-2013, the band released Surgical Steel, on which Steer played lead guitars with some backing vocals.

 Steer plays old Gibson Les Paul guitars (primarily Juniors and Customs), and uses vintage fifty-watt Marshall amplifiers.
 In his Disattack years he played a Gibson Les Paul.
 He also used a red Squire Fender Strat in the very early Carcass era; this guitar was also played on the first Napalm Death album before he switched to a white Schecter Strategy in January or February 1988.
-He has used this Schecter on the first two albums, a black Ibanez S540LTD on Necroticism, a Peavey Nitro III, and on the Heartwork album he used Marshall SL-X and anniversary heads as well as the Peavey 5150.
+He has used this Schecter on the first two albums (until it was stolen from his parents' residence during a burglary), a black Ibanez S540LTD on Necroticism, a Peavey Nitro III, and on the Heartwork album he used Marshall SL-X and anniversary heads as well as the Peavey 5150.
+In Napalm Death, he used a H&H VS Musician transistor combo amp and a Boss DS-1 distortion pedal.
 Steer has also used ESP Eclipse model guitars.
 In recent years he has avoided endorsements.

 Steer has been a vegetarian since 1986 and was also vegan for a period of time.

 Steer married his long-term girlfriend in the summer of 2021.